What is an x-ray?

 Are x-rays harmful?

-All types of radiation can be harmful to the human body and possible cancer risk, but the amount of radiation you receive in a diagnostic -ray scan is minimal therefore making the risk small.
+All types of ionizing radiation can be harmful to the human body and a possible cancer risk, but the amount of radiation you receive in a diagnostic -ray scan is minimal, therefore making the risk small.
 One chest x-ray is about the same as a few days of normal background radiation you receive while outside.
 According to the American College of Radiology, you should limit your lifetime exposure to 100 mSv, which is about 10,000 chest x-rays.

 How do x-rays work?